TigersWay/11ty-netlify-playground/site/lorem/four.md

 Really?
 Did nothing cancel?
 There's only one man I've ever called a coward, and that's Brian Doyle Murray.
 No, what I'm calling you is a television actor.
 Say goodbye to these, because it's the last time!

 There's only one man I've ever called a coward, and that's Brian Doyle Murray.
 No, what I'm calling you is a television actor.
-There's only one man I've ever called a coward, and that's Brian Doyle Murray.
-No, what I'm calling you is a television actor.

 Really?
 Did nothing cancel?
 Oh, you're gonna be in a coma, all right.
 Get me a vodka rocks.
 And a piece of toast.
 That's why you always leave a note!